threedworld-mit/tdw/Documentation/lessons/embodied_avatars/embodied_avatar.md

 # The `EmbodiedAvatar`

+*EmbodiedAvatars in TDW are handled via the PhysX physics engine.
+If you haven't done so already, we strongly recommend you read the [physics tutorial](../physx/physx.md).*

-The [`EmbodiedAvatar`](../../python/add_ons/embodied_avatar.md) is an agent add-on for controlling an avatar of type `"A_Simple_Body"`.
+The [`EmbodiedAvatar`](../../python/add_ons/embodied_avatar.md) is an [agent](../agents/overview.md) add-on for controlling an avatar of type `"A_Simple_Body"`.
 These avatars are physically embodied and can be one of several simple shapes.
+These can be useful for prototyping agent simulations.

 ## Add an embodied avatar to the scene